Best Known For

 In November 1985, Bill Gates and Microsoft launched Windows; nearly two years after his announcement.
 Visually the Windows system looked very similar to the Macintosh system Apple Computer Corporation had introduced nearly two years earlier.
 Apple had earlier given Microsoft full access to their technology while it was working on making Microsoft products compatible for Apple computers.
 Gates had advised Apple to license their software but they ignored the advice, being more interested in selling computers.
 Once again, Gates took full advantage of the situation and created a software format that was strikingly similar to the Macintosh.
 Apple threatened to sue and Microsoft retaliated, saying it would delay shipment of its Microsoft compatible software for Macintosh users.
 In the end, Microsoft prevailed in the courts because it could prove that while there were similarities in how the two software systems operated, each individual function was distinctly different.

 In 1986, Bill Gates took Microsoft public with an initial public offering (IPO) of $21 per share.
 Gates held 45 percent of the company's 24.7 million shares and became an instant millionaire at age 31.
 Gates's stake at that time was $234 million of Microsoft's $520 million.
-Over time, the company's stock increased in value and split numerous times.

 profile name: Bill Gates profile occupation: